 What Makes Startup Banking Different

 Startups often lack the evidence banks like to see: operating history, recurring revenue, established customers and audited financials.
-That does not make banking impossible, but it means the founder must explain the business clearly.
+That does not make banking impossible, but it means the founder must explain the business clearly and make a young company legible to a risk team.
+The table below maps common startup profiles to the banking priority and bank type that usually fit best.

 | Startup profile | Banking priority | Likely bank type |